Healthcare Foundations

 • Utilize information technology for research and the solution of common business problems.

-• Operate programs, software, and computer applications in the healthcare profession.
+• Operate programs, software, and computer applications of the healthcare profession.

-• Demonstrate an understanding of relevant data sources, compliance rules, regulations, and patient care ethics.
+• Demonstrate an understanding of relevant data sources, compliance rules, regulations, and the ethics of patient care.

 • Demonstrate proficiency in business writing and communication skills as they apply to the healthcare field.